February 14, 2016

 Markus Rieger, PT and Scientific Assistant

-In our center we have 2 Lokomats in a parallel setting and also an Erigo which we often use as preparation for the Lokomat therapy.
+In our center we have 2 Lokomats in a parallel setting and an Erigo which we often use as preparation for the Lokomat therapy.
 We provide our patients very intensive therapy, focusing on the quality of the individual sessions.
 To do so, we use high technology devices and also provide group therapy, including self-training sessions.

 In our department we perform Lokomat therapy with patients with a motor incomplete spinal cord injury (SCI) classified with the American Spinal Injury Association (ASIA) Impairment Scale (AIS) C and D.